Real-Serious-Games/C-Sharp-Promise/README.md

 ## Running a Sequence of Operations

-The `Sequence` function is a helper that build a single promise that chains together multiple operatios that must be invoked one after the other.
+The `Sequence` and `ThenSequence` functions build a single promise that wraps multiple sequential operations that will be invoked one after the other.

-It takes multiple promise-yielding functions as input, then chains the sequence of functions and returns a single promise tha completes once the sequence has completed.
+Multiple promise-yielding functions are provided as input, these are chained one after the other and wrapped in a single promise that is resolved once the sequence has completed.

 	var sequence = Promise.Sequence(
 		() => RunAnimation("Foo"),